KyleRego/KyleRego.github.io/_posts/2022-12-02-anki-magnifying-glass-refactoring.markdown

 {% highlight Python %}
 def handle_zoom_mouse_shortcut(self):
-    self.timer.start(500) # the timer will time out after 500 milliseconds self.persist_zoom_mouse()
+    self.timer.start(timeout_interval)
+    self.persist_zoom_mouse()
 {% endhighlight %}

 The trick that makes this work is that calling `start` on a timer that is already on stops it and restarts it.
 Every trigger of Alt + C causes the `persist_zoom_mouse` method to be called and also resets the timer that triggers `reset_zoom_mouse`.
-This pretty much works and now we only need to remember one keyboard shortcut: Alt + C to "see" small details.
+Now we only need to remember one keyboard shortcut: Alt + C to "see" small details.

-There are still improvements to be made here, such as moving the [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) into constants and not using `while` loops, which don't feel completely right to me personally.
-I also notice `k` is not necessary in `reset_zoom_mouse` since we could just decrement `cursors_on_stack` until it is 0.
-Another thing we could do is extract the details of constructing the `timer` object to a constructor method of an additional class.
-I don't think those things are too important for a small program like this and they also don't have much to do with Anki add-on development specifically.
+The [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) that we had before are now less magical and can changed from the add-on configuration, except for the number of cursors pushed onto the stack per keyboard shortcut.
+I also noticed `k` was not necessary in `reset_zoom_mouse` since we could just decrement `cursors_on_stack` until it is 0.
+Another thing we could do is extract the details of constructing the `timer` object to a constructor method of an additional class, but I don't think that's too important.

 I hope this provides another helpful example.
 This will be the last Anki add-on case study from me, at least for a while.
 Cheers, and remember if you are stuck writing your add-on, take a step back and sleep on it.
 When you work on it again, consider it an opportunity to learn.